beiatrix/beiatrix/src/config/projects/schedulingWizard.md

 ![Schedule Sessions - Step 3 - Are You Sure](https://beiatrix.s3.us-west-1.amazonaws.com/projects/scheduling-wizard/schedule-sessions-step-3-are-you-sure.gif)

-Otherwise, if the student has selected all their remaining hours to be scheduled, clicking "Schedule Hours" takes them direectly to the final view: the success dialog!
+Otherwise, if the student has selected all their remaining hours to be scheduled, clicking "Schedule Hours" takes them directly to the final view: the success dialog!

 ### **<a style="color: var(--ion-color-dark);" name="success">Success</a>**

 This view re-uses the existing success dialog seen in v1 of the Schedule Sessions flow, this time with simplified copy.

-We add a new feature prompting the user to add sessions to their personal calendar by clicking "Add to iCal" or "Add to Google Calendar".
+We add a new feature prompting the user to add sessions to their personal calendar by clicking "Add to iCal" or "Add to Google Calendar."
 This alert component is also re-used in the Schedule page.

 ![Schedule Sessions - Success](https://beiatrix.s3.us-west-1.amazonaws.com/projects/scheduling-wizard/schedule-sessions-success.jpg)